khulnasoft-lab/design.khulnasoft.com/contents/usability/settings-management.md

 Consider settings as features that introduce capabilities into GitLab, so consistency and logical organization are crucial for effective settings management.
 Users expect to find settings in predictable locations, so it's important to integrate each one within the broader information architecture.

 - Group related options logically and position them where users would intuitively look for them.
-- Ensure consistent placement of settings across different GitLab areas (such as admin area, group, project, and user settings).
+- Ensure consistent placement of settings across different GitLab areas (such as Admin area, group, project, and user settings).
 - Align the UI treatment with similar configuration options throughout the platform.
 - When you introduce new settings or capabilities, adhere to the [established knowledge structure](https://handbook.gitlab.com/handbook/product/product-principles/#principled-adherence-to-the-established-knowledge-architecture).